appgardenstudios/hyaline/www/content/article/purpose.md

 This might sound onerous, but once you have a set of high-level personas and objectives compiled the addition of another persona and/or objective is relatively low.
 And this also does not have to be highly rigorous or detailed.
 It could be as straightforward as using the roles already within the company and focusing on a small set of high-level or abstract objectives.
 The main purpose and use is to provide the context and framework for having productive discussions around what to document (or not) within an organization.

+# Bringing it all together
+We've talked about what documentation is and how to go about deciding what documentation to create.
+Now let's touch on the original purpose of this article: why does every piece of documentation need a purpose.
+Again, the answer is two-fold: 1) to help those creating/maintaining create documentation that actually helps the persona(s) achieve their objective(s), and 2) to provide the context necessary to get the granularity correct based on the cost(s) of maintaining the documentation and the risks that the documentation is working to address.

+So when you hear the words "don't forget to update the documentation", you should hopefully be able to understand what documentation they are referring to, and you should be equipped with the ability to talk about the purpose of that documentation to make sure it is updated to meet that purpose.